Gavin Wanganeen: Early life and education

-Wanganeen played junior football for Adelaide based South Australian Amateur Football League club Salisbury North and attended Salisbury East High School.

-At the age of 14, Wanganeen joined the Port Adelaide Under 17s side in the SANFL.
+Wanganeen played junior football for Adelaide-based South Australian Amateur Football League club Salisbury North, and attended Salisbury East High School.
+At the age of 14, Wanganeen joined the Port Adelaide Under-17s side in the SANFL.

 Football career

 Port Adelaide: 1990

-Wanganeen made his senior SANFL debut with Port Adelaide in 1990 at only 16 years of age.
+Wanganeen made his senior SANFL debut with Port Adelaide in 1990 at only 16 years of age, one of the youngest ever drafted.
 The 1990 SANFL season was the last year that the competition was the highest level of football in South Australia.
 He played 24 matches and kicked 46 goals, winning the SANFL Rookie of the Year award, starring in Port Adelaide's 1990 SANFL Grand Final win kicking two goals.

 Essendon: 1991–1996

 Wanganeen's potential was identified early by Essendon, and after losing another South Australian star, Craig Bradley, to Carlton, Bombers coach Kevin Sheedy was determined to secure Wanganeen.
 As he recalled in an interview for The Football Record:

 We always knew he was an exciting talent.
 We had spotted him very early and watched his progress through the Port Adelaide Reserves to the seniors and knew he would make the grade at AFL level.
 A lot of people told us he would not shift from Adelaide, but I suppose that only made us all the more determined to get him across.

 After doing a deal with Melbourne, Essendon secured Wanganeen with Pick number 12 in the 1989 VFL Draft.
 Wanganeen debuted for the club in 1991, Round 2 in a win against Richmond.
-He immediately finding a niche as an attacking defender, and his handsome appearance made him popular with female supporters.

-Essendon came from the clouds in 1993 to win their 15th VFL/AFL premiership with a team that became known as the 'Baby Bombers'.
+Essendon came from the clouds in 1993 to win their 15th VFL/AFL premiership with a team that became known as the "Baby Bombers".
 Wanganeen enjoyed a special year individually, with his fearless attacking approach from defence typical of Essendon's play that season.
 He would end up winning the first of his five All-Australian jumpers, then followed by winning the 1993 Brownlow Medal, polling 18 votes (which included four counts of three votes late in the season) to edge out Carlton's Greg Williams (who would win his second Brownlow the following season), and North Melbourne's Wayne Carey.
+He was the first Indigenous Australian footballer to win the Brownlow Medal.

 At 20 years of age, Wanganeen was the youngest winner of the League's best and fairest award since Fitzroy's Denis Ryan in 1936.

 He was also a key player in South Australia's State of Origin Carnival Championship, and Essendon's Premiership win that year.
 In 2002, Wanganeen was voted the 19th best Essendon player of all time in the "Champions of Essendon" list.